dilshadraihan/dilshadraihan.github.io/_pages/about.md

 Other Names
 -----------
 My full name is Dilshad Raihan Akkam Veettil.
-It's been known to spill past space limits in various forms and cause head aches to HR departments.
+It's been known to spill past space limits in various forms and cause headache to HR departments.
 As a result, it's often shortened as Dilshad R Akkam Veettil, Dilshad Veettil, Dilshad Raihan, Dilshad Raihan A.V,  etc. I prefer the last one.